 18. The whole point of marriage is to encourage your partner’s development and have them encourage yours. – Carol Dweck

-20. Why waste time proving over and over how great you are, when you could be getting better?
+20. Why waste time proving over and over how great you are when you could get better?
 Why hide deficiencies instead of overcoming them?
 Why look for friends or partners who will just shore up your self-esteem instead of ones who will also challenge you to grow?
-And why seek out the tried and true, instead of experiences that will stretch you?
+And why seek the tried and true instead of experiences that will stretch you?
 The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.
 This is the mindset that allows people to thrive during some of the most challenging times in their lives. – Carol Dweck

-Everyday Application: The answer is because it feels better and is easier to stay in your comfort zone.
+Everyday Application: The answer is that it feels better and is easier to stay in your comfort zone.
 Most people don’t like to be “stretched,” especially if they are feeling like they are doing ok.
-That is complacency though and not growth.
+That is complacency, though, and not growth.
 Growth is always a worthwhile goal.

 Carol Dweck quotes about effort, winning and losing, and improvement